 AP: Staying on this struggling connection, I am thinking about your event Ways of Seeing, that you made in collaboration with your RASL peers.
 Could you talk a little about the process of orchestrating this afternoon, and how / if learning with science students alongside arts and culture students changed the discussion?

-GB: Yes, together with Eveline van der Duim, Lotte Gerrick and a couple of students, I organised an event that brought medicine and art students together to observe art and share their different perspectives.
+GB: Yes, together with Eveline van der Duim, Lotte Gerrick and a couple of medicine students from EMC, I organised an event that brought medicine and art students together to observe art and share their different perspectives.
 Prior to the event itself, the collaboration between us double degree and EMC students proved to be very insightful as we shared a different understanding of what should be shown and discussed.
 Of course, this was also influenced by the fact Eveline, Lotte and I are all design students and thus had more of a design perspective than the rest of the team.
 As for the evening itself, I believe that the main conclusion was that we are not so different after all — all the people present had a fairly thorough understanding of art.
 Some interesting questions have been brought up when we were looking at more scientific art; that is when the differences between us made an appearance and we could really learn something new.
 Either way, it was still very valuable as it allowed for networking and possible collaboration between people who usually do not get an opportunity to meet!

 AP: In your design, the process of creating & thinking is layered up and separated in text and image.
 You play with clarity and obscurity, are these words that could be used to describe times in your personal creative process?